drydenwiebe/denoising-autoencoders/README.md

 conv_variational_denoising_autoencoder.py trains a more complicated, convolutional variational autoencoder autoencoder (to de-noise) on the MNIST dataset with colours added.

 requirements.txt is the requirements for the environment to run this project.

+The raw expirement results are located in the folder /results in the branch results.